vhawk19/ambaan/README.md

 - Create simple visualisations
 - Export the visualisations as pdf
 - Export the data as csv
+## What is completed within the hackathon - FossHack 2024
+- Import csv/parquet files and remote
+- Check schema/rename tables
+- Run sql queries, and view results
+- Download it as csv
+- Create simple visualisations
+- Export the visualisations as pdf
+## What is not completed
+- Import sqlite, duckdb, arrow and other formats locally
+- Complex visualisation logic
+- Enriched sql editting experience with syntax highlighting, format
+- Markdown support in the display pane
 ## License
 - The project is licensed under GPL-3.0.
 You can use it for free, modify it, and distribute it as long as you keep the license intact.
 ## Contributions